brickcap/openresty_examples/book.md

 >when the Nginx core processes a subrequest, it just calls a few C functions behind the scene, without doing any kind of network or UNIX domain socket communication.
 For this reason, subrequests are extremely efficient.

-ALl right we will now try to translate what a trivial location capture migt look like if written using nginx configurations.
+All right we will now try to translate what a trivial location capture might look like if written using nginx configurations.
 For this we will be making use of the [echo module](http://wiki.nginx.org/HttpEchoModule#echo_location_async).
 Consider a single location capture like

 ```
 local res = ngx.location.capture("url")